63-Page Oral Surgery WordPress Build in 58 Days — White-Label Delivery for a US Marketing Agency

 Effort 35h / 35h estimate — no overrun, no scope creep

-The outcome, restated plainly: the agency’s 63-URL oral surgery build shipped inside the 35-hour budget, with six section-level redirects implemented and every pre-launch issue resolved before the agency submitted for DNS cutover.
+In the end: the agency’s 63-URL oral surgery build shipped inside the 35-hour budget, with six section-level redirects implemented and every pre-launch issue resolved before the agency submitted for DNS cutover.

 Process